 Drain any excess water after cooking.

-I like to store them in 1 1/2 cup measurements, which is equivalent to a 15-ounce can, as most recipes call for this amount.
+I like to store them in 1 ½ cup measurements, which is equivalent to a 15-ounce can, as most recipes with black beans call for this amount.

-- Soak them 12 hours or overnight to reduce cooking time
+~ Soak dry beans for 12 hours or overnight to reduce cooking time

-- Cover with water by at least 2-3 inches as they will expand as they cook
+~ Cover with water by at least 2 to 3 inches as they will expand as they cook

 Black beans hold their shape well even when cooked for long amounts of time, though the inside of the beans get wonderfully creamy.
 This makes them an ideal choice for soups, stews, and chilis.